devlikebear/gamehub/README.md

 ## 📄 License

 MIT License - feel free to use this project for learning or building your own arcade!

+## 🛡️ IP & Licensing

+- All code and gameplay systems are authored from scratch; no ROMs, reverse engineering, or extracted assets are used.
+- Visuals, audio, and fonts must be original creations or sourced from permissive licenses (CC0/CC-BY) with proper attribution.
+- Game titles, characters, layouts, and UI are intentionally distinct from trademarked classics.
+Project branding avoids names such as Pac-Man, Tetris, Space Invaders, Pong, Breakout, or Asteroids.
+- This project is an independent homage to arcade-era design and is not affiliated with or endorsed by the original rights holders.

 ## 🙏 Credits